typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/consistent-generic-constructors.md

 # `consistent-generic-constructors`

-Enforce specifying generic type arguments on LHS or RHS of constructor call.
+Enforce specifying generic type arguments on type annotation or constructor name of a constructor call.

-When constructing a generic class, you can specify the type arguments on either the left-hand side or the right-hand side:
+When constructing a generic class, you can specify the type arguments on either the left-hand side (as a type annotation) or the right-hand side (as part of the constructor call):

 ```ts
 // Left-hand side